psntloice/alx-zero_day/README.md

 My first readme
-Its a git intro course.
+Its a git, vagrant and virtualbox environment course.